robotparty/terraform-jumpcloud/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=sagewave_terraform-provider-jumpcloud&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=sagewave_terraform-provider-jumpcloud)
 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=sagewave_terraform-provider-jumpcloud&metric=ncloc)](https://sonarcloud.io/dashboard?id=sagewave_terraform-provider-jumpcloud)

 The JumpCloud provider provides resources to interact with the JumpCloud API v1 and v2.

+## Usage

 The provider is published to the Terraform registry and can be used in the same way as any other provider.
 For detailed documentation with usage examples [view the generated docs in the Terraform registry](https://registry.terraform.io/providers/sagewave/jumpcloud/latest/docs).

 ## Requirements